 © 2008 GIA.

 Contributors: Melissa Arassi • Kenneth Raessler • Paul Head • Christopher Azzara • Jonathan Reed • Jennifer Miceli • James Moyer • Tim Lautzenheiser • Lynnel Joy Jenkins • Judy Bowers • Ben Allaway • Donna Emmanuel • Roger Ames • Vijay Singh • Janet Galván • Marilyn Shenenberger • and Joseph Ohrt

 This new, definitive choral methods text is perfect for future practitioners and an invaluable reference for any choral conductor.
 The School Choral Program includes the combined experience and expertise of recognized leaders in music education and of choral teachers who work in today’s classroom.
 With practical insights and perspectives, 18 authors—all leading choral directors, administrators, practicing teachers in the schools, or clinicians—bring their unique voices to a wide range of topics.

 Subjects covered include:

-Also included with the book is a CD containing recordings of exemplary high school choral performance models.
+Also included with the book is a code to access MP3 recordings of exemplary high school choral performance models.
 This book breaks new ground in choral music education, providing choral directors with the tools necessary to be successful in the classroom and at the podium.